Want to know all about the robot that makes fresh rotis? I’m sharing my review of the Rotimatic with you all today!

 - You are impatient – it can take a few tries before you get this machine to work properly (the machine learns as it makes roti so the first few may not be perfect).
 Be patient and you’ll be rewarded with roti!

 Basically I would only suggest getting this machine if you think you’ll use it often.
 For our family, it makes a lot of sense because our diet is mostly Indian and now we no longer need to buy frozen flatbreads from the Indian store.
 And thanks to their latest update, we won’t need to buy frozen pizzas either.
 I can’t wait to see what other updates they have in store.
-I’m personally so happy with this machine and it seems others are too (you can read other positive reviews from happy customers here if you’d like!).
+I’m personally so happy with this machine and it seems others are too.

 I’m gluten-free, should I get the Rotimatic?